khulnasoft-lab/design.khulnasoft.com/.gitlab/issue_templates/Figma update.md

 <!--
 Start by choosing one of the following based on the nature of your contribution:
    - For changes or additions to an existing file, create a branch in Figma (this new file is considered the “working file”).
-Include the issue or MR number in the branch number.
+Include the issue or MR number in the branch name.
 Make changes in the working file and request a review when ready.
 See https://www.figma.com/best-practices/branching-in-figma/ for details about branching.
    - For new files, duplicate the template that is most relevant (https://www.figma.com/files/project/5846042/Templates) to the project that also is the most relevant.
 Update the file name and cover details (this new file is considered the “working file”) and proceed with the design.
    - For community contributions, create a new file in your drafts, or duplicate an existing file to your drafts.